• Skip to primary navigation

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-I’m excited to bring you a new recipe from my cookbook, The Everything Plant-Based Meal Prep Cookbook.
-It’s the Artichoke-Spinach Stuffed Mushrooms and it uses one of my tried and true recipes, Baked Spinach Artichoke Dip.
+I’m excited to bring you a recipe from my cookbook, The Everything Plant-Based Meal Prep Cookbook.
+It’s the Artichoke-Spinach Stuffed Mushrooms, and it uses one of my tried and true recipes, Baked Spinach Artichoke Dip.

-There are actually 100 completely new recipes in the cookbook that are whole food and plant-based and a total of 200 recipes with some of my most popular recipes on the site here.
+There are 100 completely new recipes in the cookbook that are whole food and plant-based, and a total of 200 recipes that are my most popular recipes on this website.

 My Favorite Dip